gvwilson/thirdbit/_posts/2020/2020-09-14-creating-the-future.md

 I get that, but if I put a two-cell table into a Word document I can do actual side-by-side editing.

-*Sure, but Word doesn't store things as plain text---its document format is actually very complex.*
+*Sure, but Word doesn't store things as plain text—its document format is actually very complex.*

 Right, but I can do the same thing with a WYSIWYG HTML editor, right?
 I mean, create a two-cell table and put different text side by side.
 I know that's stored as plain text with a bit of markup, so why can't I do that with programs?

-*You can---you just have to write a tool that extracts the code in the cells.
+*You can—you just have to write a tool that extracts the code in the cells.
 In principle it's no different from using specially-formatted comments.*

 I get the feeling we're talking past one another.
-I don't want to have to pre-process or post-process or side-process stuff---it'll make debugging a nightmare.
+I don't want to have to pre-process or post-process or side-process stuff—it'll make debugging a nightmare.

 *I'm sorry, but today's programming languages only handle plain text.*

 What about the [Jupyter Notebook](https://jupyter.org/)?
-It stores everything in cells---can't we modify it to show prose and code cells side by side?
+It stores everything in cells—can't we modify it to show prose and code cells side by side?

 *...*